Website Accessibility Audit: All You Need to Know

 You might ask yourself, "Why should I bother with a web accessibility audit?"
 Here are some compelling reasons:

 Regarding legal compliance in the U.S., web accessibility isn't just a good idea—it's a necessity.
-The Americans with Disabilities Act (ADA) requires all websites be accessible to people with disabilities.
+The Americans with Disabilities Act (ADA) requires all websites to be accessible and maintain accessibility for people with disabilities.

 Ignoring these regulations can lead to costly lawsuits and fines.
-Non-compliance can result in legal action that is both costly financially and damaging to your reputation.
-Over the past few years, lawsuits have significantly increased, targeting businesses for failing to meet ADA standards, making it crucial to ensure your website is compliant.
+Non-compliance can result in legal action that is both financially costly and damaging to your reputation.
+Over the past few years, lawsuits have significantly increased, targeting businesses for failing to meet ADA standards.

 Staying ahead of changing regulations is another critical aspect.
 Accessibility laws and guidelines are continuously evolving.

 By conducting regular web accessibility audits, you can stay on top of these changes and ensure your site remains compliant.
-Regular audits will save you from making hurried, last-minute updates when new regulations occur.
+Regular audits will save you from making hurried, last-minute updates when new regulations occur, showing your diligence and commitment to accessibility.

-Public sector websites, in particular, have strict accessibility requirements.
+Public sector websites, particularly, have strict accessibility requirements for ADA compliance.
 If you're involved in any government contracts or services, accessibility compliance is mandatory.
-Please comply to avoid losing contracts or facing additional scrutiny.
+It's essential to comply to avoid losing contracts or facing additional scrutiny.

 Even private sector businesses need to be vigilant, as the ADA applies broadly to many websites.